 Dr. Pastore received a B.A. in Mathematics from LaSalle University, M.S. in Mathematics from Drexel University and a Ph.D. in Materials Science from Drexel University.

-Prior to this he served as Assistant Professor and Associate Director of the Fibrous Materials Research Center at Drexel University, Associate Professor and Director of the Advanced Textiles and Composites Laboratory at North Carolina State University, and Visiting Professor at University of Gent.
-He is active in research on the mechanical behavior of textile materials and composites as well as green materials and processes, and has published 4 books and over 40 papers in this area, and is recognized as an international expert in the field.
+Prior to joining Thomas Jefferson University, he served as Assistant Professor and Associate Director of the Fibrous Materials Research Center at Drexel University, Associate Professor and Director of the Advanced Textiles and Composites Laboratory at North Carolina State University, and Visiting Professor at University of Gent.
+He is active in research on the mechanical behavior of textile materials and composites as well as green materials and processes.
+Chris has written or is published in 17 books, has 3 patents, 50 refereed publications, and over 120 presentations in his field.
+He is recognized as an international expert.

-Chris is a recipient of the Dr. jackie Rehkopf Best Paper Award from the Society of Plastics Engineers (2015), the Excellence in Sustainability Education Award from the Delaware Valley Green Building Council (2007) Philadelphia Sustainability Award from Pennsylvania Environmental Council (2007) the Leadership in Sustainable Building, Pennsylvania Resources Council (2004), Director’s Award in System Competency from the National Textile Center (2004), and the Fiber Society’s Distinguished Achievement in Basic or Applied Fiber Science award (2000).
+Chris is a recipient of Dr. Jackie Rehkopf Best Paper Award from the Society of Plastics Engineers (2105), Presidents Award for Excellence from Philadelphia University (2015), Excellence in Sustainability Education Award from the Delaware Valley Green Building Council (2007) Philadelphia Sustainability Award from Pennsylvania Environmental Council (2007) the Leadership in Sustainable Building, Pennsylvania Resources Council (2004), Director’s Award in System Competency from the National Textile Center (2004), and the the Fiber Society’s Distinguished Achievement in Basic or Applied Fiber Science award (2000).